Wyseguys/wyseguys.github.io/README.md

 # Jekyll

 This is a Jekyll generated blog.
-It is developed on Windows 10 pro, using Visual Studio Code and Windows Subsystem for Linux..
+It is developed on Linux Mint 21.3, using Visual Studio Code and Docker.

 # minima